|

 Main St., South Glens Falls

 If it were only Southwestern, it still would win.
-But it’s got a
+But its got a

 kind of free-for-all aspect to the menu that matches the crazy array